 The Wilderness in “Sir Gawain and the Green Knight”

-In the context of the medieval culture, the society followed the patriarchal values, when the female point of view mostly had no social and cultural acceptance.
-That is why, women represent the wilderness as well as the greenness does.
+In the context of medieval culture, the society followed patriarchal values, when the female point of view mostly had no social and cultural acceptance.
+That is why, women represent the wilderness, as well as the greenness, does.
 There are two main women in the text.
 The first of them is the main King Arthur’s counterpart, his sister Morgan.
 Another one is Lord Bertilak’s wife, who tries to seduce Sir Gawain.
 Thus, here are some illustrative parallels.
-For example, when Lord Bertilak (he represents the social world when he is not the Green Knight) hunts for deer, boar and fox, his wife “hunts” for her guest, Sir Gawain.
-It is clear that hunting is the activity against the nature.
-When the wife of Bertilak tries to seduce Sir Gawain, she appeals to his natural weaknesses in order to reduce his social and rational elements of personality (Gawain, lines 2420-2421).
+For example, when Lord Bertilak (he represents the social world when he is not the Green Knight) hunts for deer, boar, and fox, his wife “hunts” for her guest, Sir Gawain.
+Hunting is an activity against nature.
+When the wife of Bertilak tries to seduce Sir Gawain, she appeals to his natural weaknesses to reduce his social and rational elements of personality (Gawain, lines 2420-2421).
 Thus, when the Lord hunts in the forest, his wife represents the wilderness and opposes the chivalric and Christian principles of her guest.
 The interrelation between Lord Bertilak and his wife, as well as between King Arthur (represented in the game by Sir Gawain) and Morgan (represented in the game by the Green Knight), is the opposition in which each rival reflects their counterpart.

 In such a way, the place of the wilderness in the poem is ambiguous.
-The wilderness does not mean either good or bad thing but its interpretation depends on the context.
-According to the main point of view expressed through the poem, the social values have to govern the nature, but not deny it.
-Thus, Sir Gawain’s green sash symbolizes the part of his natural essence (the wilderness) which he or other knights cannot separate from themselves.
+The wilderness does not mean either good or bad things but its interpretation depends on the context.
+According to the main point of view expressed through the poem, the social values have to govern nature, but not deny it.
+Thus, Sir Gawain’s green sash symbolizes the part of his natural essence (the wilderness) that he or other knights cannot separate from themselves.